viocle/dataloaden/README.md

 2. `Cache Expiration` when you want a long lived dataloader or one that is re-used across multiple requests but do want values to live forever.
 3. `Performance Improvements` around memory allocation, key lookup time in large batches, and removal of some unnecessary function wraping around cache hits.
 4. `Hooks` allow you to call a function after certain events like when a value is set, deleted, or expired in the cache.
+5. External cache `Hooks`.
+These hooks, HookExternalCacheGet, HookExternalCacheSet, HookExternalCacheDelete, and HookExternalCacheClearAll completely bypass the internal cache allowing you to define your own functions to get/set/delete/clear all key/values from your external source.

 ##### All changes:
 1. Added cache expiration support.
 When creating a new loader, set the expireAfter time.Duration to the amount of time you want the cached items to be valid for.
 Cache expiration does not automatically remove the value from the loader's cache but will perform a new fetch if the value is expired when loading a key.
 Example usage for this would be to create your dataloader once and re-use it for all requests, not creating new ones for each request.
 This does mean you need to ensure you're properly clearing this dataloader when changes to the object occur so values in the dataloader do not become stale.
 Cache expiration can be completely removed from your generated code if you specify true in your generate call after your return type definition.